What do the drone regulations in Norway actually say? (Complete guide 2025)

 Time investment: 2-3 hours total (course + exam).

-What does the A1/A3 competence certificate allow you to do?
+What does the A1/A3 certificate of competence allow you to do?

 Fly C0 drones over people (but not over crowds)

-Fly C1 drones near people, but not intentionally over them
+Fly C1 drones close to people, but not intentionally over them

 In A3 category (open areas):